halo/LinkLiar/README.md

 ## Development and credits

-Feel free to browse through the code of this application.
-It's rather small and straight-forward.

 The IconWork in the `Link/Images.xcassets` is from [Iconmonstr](http://iconmonstr.com).

 ## Special thanks

-* To [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) I was allowed to use.
 * To **you** for starring my project on Github (the little star in the top right corner).

 ## License